truthcoin/www.truthcoin.info/_posts/2017-01-10-blockspace-demand.md

 Thus, there is a disagreement over the requirements of this "judicial branch".
 Some, such as [Luke-Jr and Peter Todd](https://www.reddit.com/r/Bitcoin/comments/3vkhpq/should_everyone_be_able_to_run_a_node_even_the/), want it to be accountable to every user, personally.
 Others, [such as Gavin Andresen](http://gavinandresen.ninja/are-bigger-blocks-dangerous), are satisfied with the judicial branch merely being "sufficiently accountable".

 ( Satoshi's [whitepaper](https://bitcoin.org/bitcoin.pdf) advances the latter view, supposing that, in steady-state, only "Businesses that receive frequent payments" will run a node.
 However, he later [added a blocksize limit](https://sourceforge.net/p/bitcoin/code/103/tree/trunk/main.h?diff=515630145fcbc978e39dbaa5:102&diformat=regular) in July 2010, supposedly after Hal Finney convinced Satoshi that the limit would help nodes survive DoS-attacks.
 While Satoshi understood how to make the limit temporary, he instead chose to make his limit permanent.
-He later chose never to remove the limit, and never to change it to a tempoary one.
+He later chose never to remove the limit, and never to change it to a temporary one.
 And he ultimately chose to leave the project, in this state.
 With no other information to guide me, I can only assume that all of these actions were intentional, and that Satoshi originally took the brittle view in earnest, then switched to the malleable view, but that he overall felt very confused, and ambivalent about both view.
 My conclusion is that Satoshi simply didn't know which was right -- or, at least, that his knowledge then did not significantly surpass our's today. )

 #### Cost of Security